How Much Protein Do You Need Daily? – A Clear Guide with a Chart for All Age Groups

 Food ItemProtein (g)Calories (kcal)Key Nutrients

-Almond Butter (2 tbsp)7196Vitamin E, Magnesium, Healthy Fats
+Almond Butter (2 tbsp)7196Vitamin E, magnesium, and healthy fats

 Lentils (Cooked)9116Fiber, Folate, Iron